s-syed/blogdown_website/content/authors/admin/_index.md

 title: Saifuddin Syed
 ---

 I am a postdoctoral assistant in computational statistics and statistical machine learning at the University of Oxford Department of Statistics, supervised by {{< staticref "https://www.stats.ox.ac.uk/~doucet/" "newtab" >}}Arnaud Doucet{{< /staticref >}}.
-I Recently joined the next generation Event Horizon Telescope ({{< staticref "https://www.ngeht.org/" "newtab" >}}ngEHT{{< /staticref >}}) collaboration to help tackle computational statistical challenges when modelling and imaging supermassive black holes.

-Prior to this, I completed a PhD in Statistics under {{< staticref "https://www.stats.ox.ac.uk/~doucet/" "newtab" >}}Alexandre Bouchard-Côté{{< /staticref >}}, where I studied a non-reversible variant of a popular algorithm used in computational statistics and physics called ‘parallel tempering’.
-We showed that the non-reversible parallel tempering (NRPT) dominates the traditionally used reversible counterpart, can scale to GPUs and designed an efficient algorithm to tune it optimally.
+I recently joined the next generation Event Horizon Telescope {{< staticref "https://www.ngeht.org/" "newtab" >}}(ngEHT){{< /staticref >}} collaboration to help tackle computational statistical challenges when modelling and imaging supermassive black holes.
+Prior to this, I completed a PhD in Statistics under {{< staticref "https://www.stats.ox.ac.uk/~doucet/" "newtab" >}}Alexandre Bouchard-Côté{{< /staticref >}}, where we designed a non-reversible variant of a popular algorithm in statistics and physics called parallel tempering.
+See the {{< staticref "/#projects">}}applications{{< /staticref >}} section for recent examples of non-reversible parallel tempering being used at scale.

 My research aims to design algorithms for solving Bayesian inference problems in the applied sciences.
 I am interested in developing mathematically grounded, general-purpose algorithms that can efficiently scale to modern computing resources.
-My work is interdisciplinary and lies at the interface between probability theory, physics, machine learning, and differential geometry.”
+My work is interdisciplinary and lies at the interface between probability theory, physics, machine learning, and differential geometry.